 Ted Perry Award

 Ted Perry Award is open to post graduate students undertaking research of a practical nature in a field related to air conditioning or refrigeration.
-It is designed to encourage interest amongst bright and promising students and is sponsored by SKM Enviros and the Perry Family.
+It is designed to encourage interest amongst bright and promising students and is sponsored by the Perry Family and Hawco Limited.

 The prize includes an engraved tankard, set of ASHRAE Databooks on CD and a cheque for £500.
 The winner will be presented with the award at the IOR Annual Dinner being held in February.
 Past winners have covered topics as diverse as use of the heat sink effect to cool underground tunnels, cryogenic freezing, domestic refrigerator design, and solar powered refrigeration.

 2016/2017 Winner Chris Druce

 The award was presented to Chris Druce of London South Bank University for his research project investigated the impact of refrigerant leakage on the performance of systems comparing various refrigerants including HFO blends.

 Chris will present a paper on his work to members during the 2017/18 IOR evening paper sessions.
 Details to follow soon.